bichngoc08/PYTHON-TUTORIAL/README.md

-# Learning on UNICA course by thầy Trần Duy Thanh
+# Learning on UNICA course of teacher Trần Duy Thanh